fiskaly/coding-challenges/signing-service-challenge/README.md

 Welcome challenger!
 When you see this, you have successfully passed the first interview at fiskaly.
-Now comes the time to prove yourselves.
+Now comes the time to prove yourself.
 We have the following challenge prepared for you, containing elements from frontend development, backend development as well as database handling.
 Now let's jump right into it!